JakubD-AVX/aviatrix-route-approval-check-python-script/README.md

 ![image](https://github.com/JakubD-AVX/aviatrix-route-approval-check-python-script/assets/98452952/ff0ebe19-1679-4ab8-8a55-3a5758f70cf3)

+There is also version 2 of the script: [Link to version 2](https://github.com/JakubD-AVX/aviatrix-route-approval-check-python-script-v2/)

 ## Requirements
 Please keep in mind that script only works for **Aviatrix Transit Gateways** that have "BGP Route Approval" feature enabled in **Connection-Mode**.